 XV.
 PUBLIC SERVICES Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR

 a) Would the project result in the substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-Fire protection? Х
+i) Fire protection? Χ

-Police protection? Χ
+ii) Police protection? Χ

-Schools? Χ
+iii) Schools?
+X

-Parks? Χ
+iv) Parks?
+X

-Other public facilities?
+v) Other public facilities?
 X

 Discussion: The GPU EIR determined that the potential for impacts to public services resulting from implementation of the General Plan were less than significant.
 The County has adopted Public Facilities Fees (Title 23 of the County Code), as well as Fire Facility Fees on behalf of the appropriate fire district, to address impacts to public services.
 School Districts also have their own adopted fees, which are required to be paid at the time of Building Permit issuance.
 No buildings are proposed as part of this project.
-If approved, each parcel will be able to maintain up to two single-family dwellings (on of which can be an ADU) and one Junior Accessory Dwelling Unit in accordance with the A-2 zoning district.
+If approved, each parcel will be able to maintain up to two single-family dwellings in accordance with the A-2 zoning district.
 Should any construction occur on the property in the future, all adopted public facility fees will be required to be paid at the time of building permit issuance and will be included as conditions of approval.